We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - salicylic acid

-Also, several home remedies and lifestyle changes can help to reduce most minor-to-mild forms of noninflammatory acne.
-It may help to try:
+Several home remedies and lifestyle changes also can help reduce most minor-to-mild forms of noninflammatory acne.
+These include:

-- washing the face with lukewarm water and soap twice daily
+- washing with lukewarm water and soap twice daily

 - staying hydrated